centria/algo-and-data/docs/exercises.md

 * Create a class called **Tables**, which has the following method:

 * **int Calculate(int[] t)**, which returns the value of the last element (an integer, not the whole array).

-Limits:
-* An array has a maximum of 20 elements
-* Each element is between 1...100

 The class should work as follows.